opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/bindings/index.md

 To retrieve the configuration of a *Thing* one can call `getThing().getConfiguration()` inside the `ThingHandler`.
 The configuration class has the equivalent methods as the `Map` interface, thus the method `get(String key)` can be used to retrieve a value for a given key.

-Moreover the configuration class has a utility method `as(Class<T> configurationClass)` that transforms the configuration into a Java object of the given type.
+Additionally the configuration class has a utility method `as(Class<T> configurationClass)` that transforms the configuration into a Java object of the given type.

-All configuration values will be mapped to properties of the class.
-The type of the property must match the type of the configuration.
+All configuration values will be mapped to properties of the class and the type of the property must match the type of the configuration.
 Only the following types are supported for configuration values: `Boolean`, `String` and `BigDecimal`.

-For example, the Yahoo Weather binding allows configuration of the location and the refresh frequency.
+### Configuration States

+A binding may extend `ConfigStatusThingHandler` instead of `BaseThingHandler` (or `ConfigStatusBridgeHandler` instead of `BaseBridgeHandler`) in order to provide configuration status information through the `ConfigStatusProvider`.
+This allows the binding to provide `ConfigStatusMessage` which includes status information for parameters that allow the user to know the parameter configuration state.

+The `ConfigStatusMessage` contains a status `Type` which allows the user to be notified if the parameter is in `PENDING`, `ERROR`, `WARNING` or `INFORMATION` state.

+### Handler Configuration

+_OpenSmartHouse_ assumes that by default, configuration parameters are to used to configure the `ThingHandler` - ie to directly change the way the `ThingHandler` works.
+Such parameters are assumed to be implemented immediated in the `handleConfigurationUpdate` method of the `ThingHandler`.

+### Device Configuration

+_OpenSmartHouse_ provides a means to differentiate configuration parameters that are to be configured in the remote device.
+A `ConfigurationParameter` may include a list of `ParameterDeviceProperties` which the binding can use to interpret how to configure the parameter in the device.
+The definition of these properties is up to the binding.

+Bindings implementing device configuration should consider providing `ConfigStatusMessage`s for device parameters as described above.
+This allows the user to be advised of the state of the device parameter update and is especially important for devices that may not be updated immediately (eg battery devices that may sleep for extended durations).
+The `ConfigStatusMessage` is persisted, and a binding may read the state of the persisted `ConfigStatusMessage` using the `getPersistedConfigStatusInfo` method which is provided by the `ConfigStatusThingHandler` base handler class.
+A binding may which to use this on startup to ensure that there are no `PENDING` parameters that still require to be configured in the device from a previous session.

 ## Properties